-I find most visitors only have time to visit one of the museums in Rome.
-And they usually pick the Vatican Museums.
-Fair enough.
-The Sistine Chapel is in there.
+I find most visitors only have time to visit just one of the many Roman museum options.

 But if you have already been there, or you want to know about some of the other treasures you can find in Rome, sometimes stored in the oddest of places, read on:

 But here are some different categories of some of the most interesting and popular the museums in Rome:

-A visit to the Vatican Museums can be intense and exhausting, but for most people, it's worth it to see all the wonderful art there, not just the amazing Sistine Chapel.
+A visit here can be intense and exhausting, but for most people, it's worth it to see all the wonderful classical art and items from the whole stretch of Roman civilization, not just the amazing Sistine Chapel.

 The museum I hear the most requests for after the Vatican Museums is undoubtedly the Galleria Borghese.

-For one of the richest art, architecture and sculpture collections in Rome, chock full of Bernini, Caravaggio, Rubens, Canova, Titian, Raphael and so many more...nothing comes close to the Borghese Gallery.
+For one of the richest art, architecture, and sculpture collections in Rome, chock full of Bernini, Caravaggio, Rubens, Canova, Titian, Raphael and so many more...nothing comes close to the Borghese Gallery.